 There is a common misconception that soundbars are just another speaker.
 Its appearance and placement indeed suggest this.
 However, soundbars use a few audio tricks to amplify sound and simulate the immersive experience of a surround sound system.

 To accomplish this surround sound environment, the multiple speakers that a soundbar uses are positioned in such a way as to make it unsuitable as a center speaker.
-Like your basic audio system, a soundbar has center, left and right speakers.
+Like your basic audio system, use soundbar as center channel for left and right speakers.

 To create the surround sound effect, the left and right speakers are tilted towards the sides of the soundbar, using the walls in the room to create the perfect home theater system sound we all love.